 Dr Sam Goi also serves as Non-Executive Chairman of Tat Seng Packaging Group Ltd, as well as Non-Independent, Non-Executive Director and Vice Chairman of JB Foods Limited.
-He is also a Non-Executive and Non-Independent Director of Catalist-listed company, Tung Lok Group Restaurants (2000) Ltd. In addition, he has business interest across a range of private entities in diverse industries, including food and beverage, leisure real estate, consumer essentials, renewable energy, healthcare, technology, distribution, and logistics.
+He is also a Non-Executive and Non-Independent Director of Catalistlisted company, Tung Lok Group Restaurants (2000) Ltd. In addition, he has business interest across a range of private entities in diverse industries, including food and beverage, leisure real estate, consumer essentials, renewable energy, healthcare, technology, distribution, and logistics.

 In addition, Dr Sam Goi has vast experience of doing business in the region, and is a strong advocate of trade.
-He is a council member for the Singapore-Zhejiang Economic and Trade Council (SZETC), Singapore-Tianjin Economic and Trade Council (STETC) and Singapore-Jiangsu Cooperation Council (SJCC).
+He is a council member for the Singapore-Zhejiang Economic and Trade Council (SZETC), Singapore-Tianjin Economic and Trade Council (SJEC) and Singapore-Jiangsu Cooperation Council (SJCC).
 He also serves as the Enterprise 50 Club's Honorary Past President and Honorary Council Member of the Singapore Chinese Chamber of Commerce and Industry (SCCCI).

-In April 2018, Dr Sam Goi was appointed Singapore's Non-Resident Ambassador to the Federative Republic of Brazil business contributions to Kota Kinabalu, Sabah, Malaysia, he was conferred the State Award of Panglima Gemilang Darjah Kinabalu (PGDK), which carries the title of Datuk, from the state of Sabah.
+In April 2018, Dr Sam Goi was appointed Singapore's Non-Resident Ambassador to the Federative Republic of Brazil.

+He was named "Businessman of the Year" at the Singapore Business Awards (2014) and conferred the Public Service Star (Bar) (BBM (L)) at the 49th National Day Awards by the President of Singapore for his contributions to the community.
+For his social and Kota Kinabalu, Sabah, Malaysia, he was conferred the State Award of Panglima Gemilang Darjah Kinabalu (PGDK), which carries the title of Datuk. from the state of Sabah.
 In 2015. he received the "SG50 Outstanding Chinese Business Pioneers Award" and the Long Service Award from Singapore's People's Action Party.
 Dr Sam Goi was also awarded the Lifetime Achievement Award by Enterprise Asia in 2015 and by the Asian Strategy & Leadership Institute in 2016.
 In 2017, he was honoured for his contributions and success as an overseas Chinese by the People's Tribune Magazine in Beijing, China.
 In 2018, he was conferred the Distinguished Business Leader Award at the World Chinese Economic Forum.
 In 2019, he was appointed Patron for Advancement and received the inaugural Benefactors Fellow Award from the Singapore University for Technology and Design (SUTD) and conferred the Pearl of Orient award at the World Chinese Economic Forum.
-In 2021, Mr Goi was conferred an Honorary Doctorate from SUTD.
+In 2021, Mr Goi was